 Diamond retail value vs resale value

-When determining how much diamonds are worth, we have to differentiate between their retail value and their resale value:
+When determining how much diamonds are worth, we have to know the difference between retail value and resale value:

 - Diamond retail value: The retail value is the price you paid at purchase.
 Brick and mortar jewelry stores place significant markups on their diamond jewelry, these can be 100% to 200% higher than what they purchased the piece for (though the larger the diamond, typically the lower the margin).
 These price markups are to cover operating costs, slow moving inventory and to make a profit.
 Online jewelry stores in comparison, typically have lower overhead, which results in lower markups.